Galactic-FaaS/AlphaAHB-V5-Specification/docs/faq.md

 ## 🤔 **General Questions**

-### **What is AlphaAHB V5 (Alpham)?**
+### **What is Alpha ISA V5 (Alpham)?**
-AlphaAHB V5 (Alpham) is a revolutionary 64-bit RISC instruction set architecture that extends the classic DEC Alpha architecture with modern features including MIMD processing, AI/ML acceleration, advanced floating-point arithmetic, and vector processing capabilities.
+Alpha ISA V5 (Alpham) is a revolutionary 64-bit RISC instruction set architecture that extends the classic DEC Alpha architecture with modern features including MIMD processing, AI/ML acceleration, advanced floating-point arithmetic, and vector processing capabilities.

 ### **How does Alpham differ from the original Alpha?**
 Alpham maintains full backward compatibility with the original Alpha ISA while adding: